 The Difference Between Fiscal and Monetary Policy

-Investors hear frequent references to monetary policy and fiscal policy, but what do these two terms mean exactly?
+Investors hear frequent references to monetary policy and fiscal policy but may not know exactly how to differentiate these two terms.
 Understanding the difference may be more important for investors today than ever before given the government’s growing influence on market performance.

-“Monetary policy” is the blanket-term used to describe the actions of a central bank – in the United States, the U.S. Federal Reserve, or “the Fed.”
-The Fed sees to pursue policies that maximize both employment and price stability, and it is independent from the influence of policymakers (i.e., Congress and the President).Within the Federal Reserve, monetary policy is set by the Federal Open Market Committee, which meets eight times a year to assess policy.
+“Monetary policy” is the blanket term used to describe the actions of a central bank in the United States, which is the U.S. Federal Reserve, often called the Fed.
+The Fed pursues policies that maximize both employment and price stability, and it operates independently of the influence of policymakers such as Congress and the President.

 Between monetary and fiscal policy, the former is generally viewed as having the largest impact on the economy, while fiscal policy is seen as being the less efficient way to influence growth trends.